goooooouwa/writings/resume-2020.md

 ## Introduction

-7+ years experience in agile software development.
+7+ years working experience in agile software development.
 With a strong technical background and broad understanding on business and design, I'm passionate about making digital products that enrich people's lives.

 ## Working experience